 Line 41: To the extent included in federal taxable income (as defined for MBT purposes), deduct any earnings that are net earnings from self-employment as defined under IRC § 1402 of the UBG member reporting here.
 The amount deducted shall be the amount properly reported on a schedule K-1-form 1065 as self-employment earnings for federal income tax purposes for the tax year.

-Line 42: There are two items that qualify for entry on this line.
-If both types apply, enter the combined total as a single amount.
+Line 42: There are three items that qualify for entry on this line.
+If more than one type applies, enter the combined total as a single amount.